philhoyt/WP-Peeps/readme.txt

 * BREAKING: Block names changed from "wp-peeps/*" to "ph-peeps/*"
 * Updated plugin name to "Peeps – People Directory"
 * Updated namespaces from "WP_Peeps" to "PH_Peeps"
-* Updated text domain from "wp-peeps" to "ph-peeps"
+* Updated text domain from "wp-peeps" to "peeps-people-directory"
 * Added sanitization callbacks for boolean settings
 * Note: Existing posts and settings will need to be migrated or re-entered